AY2324S2-CS2113T-T09-2/tp/docs/DeveloperGuide.md

 ### Target user profile

+Small business (retail shop) owners who:
-* Retail shop owners who has a need to efficiently manage their inventory list
+* have a need to efficiently manage their shop inventory,
-* prefer desktop apps over other types of apps
+* prefer desktop apps over other types of apps,
-* can type fast
+* can type fast,
-* prefers typing to mouse interactions
+* prefer typing to mouse interactions,
-* is reasonably comfortable using CLI apps
+* are reasonably comfortable using CLI apps.

 ### Value proposition

-* Manage inventory list more efficiently compared to manual stock taking and typical mouse/GUI driven apps
+* Manage inventory more efficiently, compared to manual stock-taking and typical mouse/GUI-driven apps.
 * Portability allows usage on multiple operating systems (E.g. Windows, Linux, Mac).
 * Lightweight, only requires entry-level hardware to run.